ppy/osu-wiki/news/2025/2025-11-21-osu-uk-epic46-recap.md

 - Recreating osu!'s theme song "nekodex - circles!"
 - Make the best looking toast

 The final round was held on the venue's main stage, in preparation for which the participants had to complete some tasks during the LAN! [ilw8](https://osu.ppy.sh/users/14167692) ended up winning the round, congrats!
+(The overall winner is to be determined.)

 [View the VOD of the event here, with all the details and explanations!](https://www.twitch.tv/videos/2607010859?t=00h42m41s)

+## Other fun stuff

+So many things happened that warrant mention, even if we don't have footage of everything:

+- [fudge](https://osu.ppy.sh/users/11592896)'s swift hands won at the PC building speedrun booth with a time of 7.801 seconds!
+- There was a pub quiz full of unexpected shenanigans with team *kettle eggs* dominating the show (at least among the osu! participants).
+- Watch parties for the ongoing [osu!
+World Cup 2025](/wiki/Tournaments/OWC/2025) were set up at various points during the event, even with a screen atop a trash bin right before leaving the venue.

+... and that's just the tip of the iceberg (people did make one).

 ---